 - Economics: Students learn about fundamental economic concepts, such as market structures and supply and demand.
 Programs often require students to take more specialized courses in microeconomics and/or macroeconomics.

-Potential Careers for Individuals with an Associate Degree in Information Systems
+What Could I Do with an Associate Degree in Information Systems

 Courses that students take while earning their associate in information systems degree can help them gain basic skills in subjects such as networking and database design that may be applicable in a variety of careers.
 Examples of potential careers are discussed below: